AdobeDocs/campaign-web.en/help/v8/audience/segment-builder.md

 ---
 audience: end-user
-title: Build an audience with the rule builder
+title: Build an audience with Campaign rule builder
-description: Learn how to work with the Segment Buidler
+description: Learn how to work with the rule buidler
 exl-id: 167ad4ce-3760-413c-9949-9649245766e3
 badge: label="Alpha" type="Positive"
 ---
-# Build an audience with the rule builder {#segment-builder}
+# Define an audience with the rule builder {#segment-builder}

 This section describes how to create an audience when designing a new email.
 The created audience can only be used in this email.